Sweden's Nationalists Said They Had Nazi Ties. Now They Have A New Party.

 A spokesperson for the Sweden Democrats did not immediately respond to a request for comment.

 Kasselstrand was one of many kicked out in the SD’s 2015 purge, which also led the party to shut down its youth wing.
-Party leaders alleged Kasselstrand and other youth wing leaders had relationships with the white-nationalist Nordic Youth, who had espoused anti-Semitic conspiracy theories, and “expressed admiration for Adolf Hitler.”
+Party leaders alleged Kasselstrand and other youth wing leaders had relationships with the white nationalist Nordic Youth, who had espoused anti-Semitic conspiracy theories and “expressed admiration for Adolf Hitler.”

-Kasselstrand said these charges were made up, but he and others of the ousted members appeared in 2014 video that showed solidarity with the Identitarian movement, an effort to rebrand white nationalism that began in France but has now found support across Europe and the United States such as Richard Spencer.
+Kasselstrand said these charges were made up, but he and others of the ousted members appeared in a 2014 video that showed solidarity with the Identitarian movement, an effort to rebrand white nationalism that began in France but has now found support across Europe and the United States such as Richard Spencer.

-Entitled “Salute to the European Youth,” the black and white video appeared directly modeled on a “Declaration of War from the Youth of France,” and declared that “our insane experiment with multiculturalism and mass immigration is tearing apart our previously united nations.”
+Titled “Salute to the European Youth,” the black-and-white video appeared directly modeled on a “Declaration of War From the Youth of France,” and declared that “our insane experiment with multiculturalism and mass immigration is tearing apart our previously united nations.”

-Among those in attendance at the kickoff Monday night was Ingrid Carlqvist, the leader of a new effort called the Free Sweden Association to bridge diverse far right factions that is also a sign of new organizing efforts of the radical fringe.
+Among those in attendance at the kickoff Monday night was Ingrid Carlqvist, the leader of a new effort called the Free Sweden Association to bridge diverse far-right factions that is also a sign of new organizing efforts of the radical fringe.

 Carlqvist is a former journalist who used to write for the Gatestone Institute, a US-based anti-immigration group.
 She now promotes a conspiracy theory that Jews were behind bringing Muslims to Sweden and collaborates with the white nationalist website RedIce.
 Her partners in this group reportedly include Magnus Söderberg, the former leader of the Nordic Resistance Movement, which is running this year as a Nazi political party, and Robin Holmgren, who fought in Ukraine with the Azov Battalion, a nationalist faction with neo-Nazi links.

-Carlqvist’s collaboration alone is a “game changer in the Swedish far right,” said Daniel Poohl, the CEO of the Swedish anti-racist organization Expo, bringing together far-right factions that have resisted cooperation in the past and have not been able to find homes within the Sweden Democrats or the small neo-Nazi party, the Nordic Resistance Movement.
+Carlqvist’s collaboration alone is a “game changer in the Swedish far right,” said Daniel Poohl, the CEO of the Swedish anti-racist organization Expo, bringing together far-right factions that have resisted cooperation in the past and have not been able to find homes within the Sweden Democrats or the small neo-Nazi Nordic Resistance Movement.

 “The Sweden Democrats are getting to be like the mainstream politicians.
 They are not radical enough,” Janouch said.
 “People are really fed up, so disappointed and angry, bitter and afraid ....
 So [Alternative for Sweden] stands a good chance if they handle their position with care.”